-- 1.1 Students share opinions about their favorite animals - 1.2 Students match a mimetic representation with a picture of an animal - 2.1 Students reinforce eye contact behaviors by playing the Statues game - 2.2 Students identify signs that appear in various examples of Chuck Baird's artwork - 4.1 Students compare sounds / signs that identify various animals - 5.1 Students prepare to present a simple ASL poem to deliver at a performance - 5.2 Students demonstrate Clayton Valli's Rabbit poem to an invited audience
+- 1.1 Students share opinions about their favorite animals. - 1.2 Students match a picture of an animal to a mimetic representation. - 1.3 Students learn how to present an ASL poem. - 2.1 Students reinforce eye contact behaviors by playing the Statues game. - 2.2 Students identify signs that appear in Chuck Baird's artwork. - 4.1 Students compare sounds / signs that identify various animals. - 5.1 Students provide literary entertainment to members of the community.